jrhcorp2023Git/Project00004/README.md

 | Bob           | 1                 |
 | Carol         | 1                 |

-This version is **focused, recruiter-ready, and tailored to Project00004**.
-It drops the irrelevant Node.js setup, fixes the repo references, and showcases your actual SQL queries with results.

-Would you like me to also generate a **simple ERD diagram image** for your `Customers–Orders–Products` schema so you can drop it into a `docs/` folder and reference it in the README?

-

-These blocks are ready to paste into your README.
-GitHub will render them as neat tables, making your queries and outputs easy to follow.
-👉 Do you want me to also add a short SQL snippet above each table so recruiters can see the query that produced the result?
-That often makes the demo feel more complete.

 ---

 ## Contact
 Created by [John](https://github.com/yourusername) – feel free to reach out!

+---

+## 🎯 Why This Version Works
+- Removes duplication and irrelevant references.
+- Keeps focus on SQLite and your actual schema.
+- Shows off **real queries with results** recruiters can follow.
+- Leaves placeholders for ERD and future enhancements.

+---

+Would you like me to generate a **simple ERD diagram image** for your `Customers–Orders–Products` schema now, so you can drop it into a `docs/` folder and reference it in the README?
+That would complete the professional polish.

 ---